The Role of Auto Defects in Car Accidents

 There are many ways that powerful prescription or over the counter drugs can cause terrible harm.
 The Office of the Surgeon General of the United States estimates there are over 20,000,000 patients misusing prescription drugs every year.
 This problem seems is all too common in the Toledo area as well.

-Many drug injuries involve patients at Toledo area pain clinics or children’s hospitals.
+Many drug injuries involve patients at pain clinics or children’s hospitals in Toledo area.
 Furthermore, many victims are hurt when their medications have a devastating reaction with other medications or substances consumed by the patient.

 Our drug injury attorneys have seen victims affected by the following: